Conversation Stats and ReportingLast Updated: July 03, 2018

-Your conversation reporting dashboard has gotten a huge makeover.
-You can now see where on your site the most conversations are started, what time of day is most popular for chatting in, and much more!
+You can see where on your site the most conversations are started, what time of day is most popular for chatting in, and much more in your conversation stats dashboard.

 You can view the statistics for all of your conversations by navigating to the conversation view and clicking on the "Reports" button in the upper-right corner.